jadesola98/Data-Transformation-Project-using-DBT/README.md

+## dbt commands used in the project

-deactivate to deactivate virtual environment dbt --version  check for version of dbt dbt debug to validate connection dbt clean clears out target file dbt run -s <name of models> to run specific models dbt run -s +<name of model> to run a model and all its dependencies dbt docs generate to generate documentation dbt dbt serve to visulize the documentation in the website dbt build to deploy the project sequentially
+* deactivate to deactivate virtual environment
+* dbt --version  check for version of dbt
+* dbt debug to validate connection
+* dbt clean clears out target file
+* dbt run -s <name of models> to run specific models
+* dbt run -s +<name of model> to run a model and all its dependencies
+* dbt docs generate to generate documentation
+* dbt dbt serve to visulize the documentation in the website
+* dbt build to deploy the project sequentially